5 Tips for Buying a Property

-Looking to buy a property on Kauai?
+Looking to buy a property?
 Here are five essential tips for making the process as smooth as possible.

 Get your finances in order.

 Start by getting a full picture of your credit.
 Obtain copies of your credit report.
 Make sure the facts are correct, and fix any problems you find.
 Next, find a suitable lender and get pre-approved for a loan.
 This will put you in a better position to make a serious offer when you do find the right house.
 A Pre-Qualification Letter is a minimum requirement for putting in any offer.
 We can provide names of local lenders.

 Find a home or investment property you can afford

 When buying a primary residence, there’s a general rule of thumb: two-and-a-half times your annual salary.
 There are also a number of tools and calculators online that can help you understand how your income, debt, and expenses affect what you can afford.
 If you are a business owner or consultant rather that an employee for someone else, only a good lender can help you understand what price meets your income.
 Don’t forget, too, that there are lots of considerations beyond the sticker price, including property taxes, energy costs, etc.

 When buying an investment property, you have to factor in potential income to off-set the expenses and talk to your tax accountant about the other benefits of owning investment property.